coder/coder/README.md

 coder server --dev
 ```

-Use `coder --help` to get a complete list of flags and environment variables.
-For a full walkthrough, follow [this guide](./docs/walkthrough.md).
+Use `coder --help` to get a complete list of flags and environment variables follow our [quickstart guide](./docs/quickstart.md).

 ## Documentation